Order-Preserving outer automorphisms of free and surface groups: Introduction

-Kin and Rolfsen classified precisely which braids in families \ref{murreduce} and \ref{murperiodic} are order-preserving \cite[Proposition 4.5, Corollary 4.7, Theorem 4.10]{KinRolfsen18}.
-Note that $\Delta^{2d}$ is an inner-automorphism so $\Delta^{2d}\beta$ is order-preserving if and only if $\beta$ is order-preserving.
+Kin and Rolfsen classified precisely which braids in the two families \ref{murreduce} and \ref{murperiodic} are order-preserving \cite[Proposition 4.5, Corollary 4.7, Theorem 4.10]{KinRolfsen18}.
+The action of $\Delta^{2d}$ on the free group is an inner-automorphism.
+Therefore, $\Delta^{2d}\beta$ is order-preserving if and only if $\beta$ is order-preserving.
 The classification of which 3-braids in family \ref{murpsuedoanosov} are order-preserving is an active open problem.
 The next two results make progress toward this classification problem.

 \begin{thm} Let $\beta$ be a braid in $B_3$ that is conjugate to $\sigma_2^{-a_k}\sigma_1\dots\sigma_2^{-a_1}\sigma_1\Delta^{2d}$, where $a_i \geq 0$ with at least one $a_i \neq 0$.
 If both $k$ and $a_1+\dots+a_k$ are even, then $\beta$ is order-preserving. \end{thm}